Creating a Career Development Plan: Tips and Strategies

 - What are my current technical and soft skills?

-Answering these questions truthfully provides valuable insight into what you should be focusing on in your job role to progress up the ladder with ease.
+The truthful answers to these questions provide invaluable insights into the areas you must focus on within your job to move up the ladder with ease.

-Being honest about your aspirations enables you to feel determined to accomplish your goals when they are laid out in front of you in a clear manner.
+Be honest about your ambitions helps you feel inspired to achieve those goals when they are laid out in front of you definitively.

 Set short-term goals

-After you’ve established your long-term goals and short-term goals, you can create short-term objectives that connect them.
-Short-term goals support the long term ones build confidence through regular celebrations of milestones.
+After you’ve established your long-term goals, create short-term goals that are connected to them.
+The short-term goals complement those that are long-term and increase confidence through regular celebrations of milestones.

 Create an outline of an Action Plan

-When you’ve created your short-term career plan, you should create a list of actionable steps required to achieve each objective.
+After you’ve developed your short-term career development plan, create your own list of actions needed to reach each objective.

 Create an actionable plan comprising: